jeorgen/chromanode-regtest-backend/README.md

 ...and take the appropriate command from there and run it from a terminal to see what the problem is. var/log/ also has logs for each service.

-HOW TO CHANGE THE SETTINGS IN BUILDOUT
+# How To Change The Settings In Buildout

 Unless specfied otherwise, the buildout command will read its instructions from the ```./buildout.cfg``` file.
 In the stock install, the buildout.cfg file is just pointing to the ```./etc/base.cfg``` file.

 You should not change the base.cfg file directly, if possible.
 You can however add stuff to the buildout.cfg file that modifies the base.cfg file.
 Here are the rules:

-Modifying a section
+# # Modifying a section

 A buildout section start with a title in brackets, such as ```[config]```.
 If you add a section to buildout.cfg, buildout will first read the section from base.cfg, and then apply the changes found in buildout.cfg.
 So for example writing this in buildout.cfg:

     [config]
         port_offset = 100

 ...will change the port_offset setting from 0 to 100, but will keep all other settings from the base.cfg file.
-See https://pypi.python.org/pypi/zc.buildout/2.4.5#multiple-configuration-files for reference info
+See https://pypi.python.org/pypi/zc.buildout/2.4.5# multiple-configuration-files for reference info

 An equal sign```=``` will replace the previous value of that setting.
 By typing ```+=``` you can intead add to the setting.
 This only makes sense for settings that are lists.
 Example: If base.cfg has the setting: